philippe-gregoire/cognos11_1_docker/phg-centos7-xfce-cognos-cloudera/README_setupCognosCloudera.md

 |_Cognos Analytics 11.1_|12.2 GB|7.4 GB|
 |_Cloudera QuickStart 5.13.0_|7 GB|5.4 GB|

-Of course, your mileage may vary
+Of course, your mileage may vary...

+__Startup time__ :
+After starting up, the containers still require some additional setup which is not taken care of by the build phase.
+This is in part due to the fact that at build time, neither external persistent volumes nor final hostnames are available, which would make some of the configuration steps useless.

+This affects particularly the Cloudera Quickstart image which needs quite some time to startup and load the sample data from sqoop to non-persistent storage.
+In order to save this post-config state, a new version of the image can be cut from the running container using e.g. `docker commit cloudera_qs cloudera/quickstart:setup`.
+This image tag would then be used in the `docker-compose.yaml` file instead of `cloudera/quickstart:imported`
 ## Setting up Cognos 11.1 docker-compose environment
-See [phg-centos7-xfce-cognos\Cognos_setup_docker.md](phg-centos7-xfce-cognos/README_Cognos_setup_docker.md) for instructions to get Cognos 11.1 setup with DB2-C on docker.
+See [phg-centos7-xfce-cognos/Cognos_setup_docker.md](phg-centos7-xfce-cognos/README_Cognos_setup_docker.md) for instructions to get Cognos 11.1 setup with DB2-C on docker.

 ## Setting up Cloudera quickstart docker
  * Download from Cloudera their quickstart docker image, see https://www.cloudera.com/downloads/quickstart_vms/5-13.html